New physics searches via angular distributions of $ \bar{B} \to D^* (\to D \pi) \tau (\to \ell \nu_\tau \bar{\nu}_\ell) \bar{\nu}_\tau$ decays: Introduction

 $\BDtaunu$ and $\BDstartaunu$ are tree-level decays in the SM.
 Therefore, they have larger branching ratios than loop-induced FCNC decays.
 Furthermore, it has been shown that observables in angular distributions, such as polarization fractions or angular asymmetries, are useful tools for testing theoretical predictions of form factors \cite{Fedele:2023ewe} and distinguishing between the SM and various types of NP scenarios \cite{Blanke:2018yud,Blanke:2019qrx,Bhattacharya:2022bdk}.
 Increased statistics from experiments will allow one to measure the angular distributions in these decays with more data and, consequently, more sensitivity to NP effects.
 One of the issues with a $\tau$ lepton in the final state is that, unlike the light leptons, the $\tau$ is reconstructed from its decay products.
 Since the decay of the $\tau$ involves a neutrino, there are at least two neutrinos in the final state from the $B$ decay.
 Thus, the $\tau$ rest frame cannot be fully reconstructed.
-Hence, the angular distributions have to be expressed in terms of the visible daughter states from the $\tau$ decay.
-A first step in this direction was taken in Ref.~\cite{bdltaunudatta} where the two-body $\tau$ decay $ \tau^- \to \pi^- \nu_\tau$ was considered.
-In this work, we extend our analysis to the three-body leptonic decay of the $\tau$, which is $\tlnn$, where $\linemu$.
+Hence, the angular distributions have to be expressed in terms of the visible daughter states from the $\tau$ decay. \cn{A step in this direction was taken in Refs.~\cite{Nierste:2008qe,bdltaunudatta} where the two-body $\tau$ decay $ \tau^- \to \pi^- \nu_\tau$ was considered.
+Similarly, \cite{ Alonso:2016gym} started the work for the $\tlnn $ case.
+In this article, building upon the previously mentioned works}, we extend our analysis to the three-body leptonic decay of the $\tau$, which is $\tlnn$, where $\linemu$.
 The $\ell$'s four-momentum is measured in the $W$ rest frame, as the $\tau$ rest frame cannot be reconstructed.
 In the following, unless explicitly stated, $\ell$ denotes both $e$ and $\mu$.